ant-design/ant-design/components/notification/demo/with-btn.md

   };
   const btn = (
     <Button type="primary" size="small" onClick={btnClick}>
-      To speicify a function that will be called after clicking the Close button
+      Confirm
     </Button>
   );
   notification.open({
-    message: 'This is the title',
+    message: 'Notification Title',
-    description: 'A function will be be called after the notification is closed(automatically after the "duration" time of manually).', btn,
+    description: 'A function will be be called after the notification is closed (automatically after the "duration" time of manually).', btn,
     key,
     onClose: close,